Sioux Falls Two-Day Getaway

 From the park, the 29-mile Big Sioux River Recreation Trail loops the city, and the Phillips to the Falls walking-driving route lands you downtown.
 There, the 50-plus displays on SculptureWalk and the new Arc of Dreams over the river create the feel of an outdoor art gallery.
 On 8th Street on the East Bank, locally owned shops and restaurants reinvigorate a warehouse district with shopping and gastronomical delights.

 Start with caprese Benedict on freshly baked biscuits at All Day Cafe by Minervas, then watch the Big Sioux River’s tumbling waterfalls in Falls Park.
-Arc of Dreams, the newest SculptureWalk installation, stretches across the river between 6th and 8th streets.
+Arc of Dreams, the newest part of SculptureWalk, stretches across the river between 6th and 8th streets.

 See a classic movie at the Beaux Arts-inspired State Theater, slated to reopen this spring after a multimillion dollar restoration.